nagizade/movielistapp/README.md

 # movielistapp

-App that uses The Movie DB API to show list of movies
+App that uses The Movie DB API to show list of movies. source of movie data is https://www.themoviedb.org/

 # How to build?